y-oshua/CR10-BigLibrary/README.md

 # BigLibrary
-Big Library - a site to manage media items in at a library.

-This project consists of a landing page and a reviews page.
-Plain HTML, CSS, and JS were used.

-To view the pages simply clone this repo then open index.html / reviews.html into your browser.
+The following instructions assume you have XAMPP and Symfony installed.
+To view this project please clone this repo into the htdocs folder, import the database from the sql folder into MySQL.
+Open a command line interface within the project and run symfony server:start.
+You should be able to access the site at: localhost/BigLibrary-master/index.php

-This project was done as a solution to a end of the week project during my fullstack course at code factory.
+This project was done as a solution to an end of the week project during my fullstack course at code factory.

 Please view the assignment.pdf to view the expected results.